neurostuff/compose-docs/docs/tutorial/automated.md

 In an automated meta-analysis, you'll want to select *Import via NeuroStore*, as all indexed studies are guaranteed to contain imaging data (saving you from manual data extraction).

 :::caution
-Although the NeuroStore database is continously growing, it is necessarily an incomplete snapshot of the neuroimaging literature
+Although the NeuroStore database is continuously growing, it is necessarily an incomplete snapshot of the neuroimaging literature
 :::

 Input any search term to narrow down studies.
 This will search the Title and Abstract fields.
 You may also add additional search filters using the **+ Add Filter** button, and *select the desired modality of the imaging data*.